Google Analytics 4 (GA4): What it is and How To Set up the Basics

 Check your tag works

-If you still don’t see any data, speak with your developer about troubleshooting and make sure the tag is properly installed.
+If you don’t see anything, after a few minutes, speak with your developer about troubleshooting and make sure the tag is properly installed.

 Track events